milindchawre/erav3-s9-resnet50-nn/README.md

 After running the script, you should see output similar to the following, displaying the top-5 predicted class indices, their corresponding labels, and the probabilities.

 Below is the result after passing [this cat image](./src/images/cat.jpg) to the trained model.
 Note - You don't need GPU to test the model, it can also run on CPU based machines with minimal resources.
+If you look at the result it predicted "tabby cat" which is correct, since tabby cat are one with M-shape mark on forehead and you can see that mark clearly in the provided image.

 ```
 Top-5 Predictions: